Theresa Le Bas

 Qualifications : BA, LLB, LLM (Hons), University of Auckland.

-Theresa is an expert in resource management and local government law with more than 20 years’ experience in New Zealand and Australia.
-Theresa joined Tompkins Wake in 2011 and is a senior partner in the firm's Environmental and Resource Management and Local Government and Public Law practices.
+Theresa is an expert in resource management and local government law with nearly 30 years’ experience in New Zealand and Australia.
+Theresa joined Tompkins Wake in 2011 and is a senior partner in the firm's Environmental and Local Government practices.

-With a background in top tier, national law firms in both New Zealand and Australia, Theresa has extensive experience in large scale infrastructure, mining, energy and industrial projects, performing legal due diligence for national and international acquisitions as well as managing contaminated site issues across New Zealand, Victoria and Western Australia.
-Theresa has guided several local authorities through significant plan changes, variations and plan reviews.
+With a background in top tier, national law firms in both New Zealand and Australia, Theresa has extensive experience in large scale infrastructure, mining, energy and industrial projects, performing legal due diligence for national and international acquisitions.
+Over nearly 30 years, Theresa has guided a number of local authorities through significant plan reviews, changes and variations.

 Noted in The Legal 500 Asia Pacific as a Recommended Lawyer, Theresa has ‘excellent knowledge in the RMA and local government area, and good mediation skills; she is a good communicator who builds rapport with people easily and works extremely hard for her clients’.

-Theresa is also a member of the Tompkins Wake Board of Partners.
+Theresa is a member of the Tompkins Wake Board of Partners.

 Areas of expertise